 International House of Prayer

-We mobilize teams to help plant, equip, and serve campus-based outreach ministries throughout the junior and senior high schools of the city.
+We mobilize teams to help plant, equip, and serve campus-based outreach ministries in the junior and senior high schools of our city.
 Our aim is to establish prayer meetings, preaching meetings, and small groups.
 We desire to strengthen the church of Kansas City by winning new converts and raising up disciples with a vision to see their schools transformed by the power of the gospel.

 Youth in the Prayer Movement

-The Holy Spirit is awakening and inviting teenagers worldwide to engage with Him through prayer, a loving relationship, wholehearted worship, and obedience, leading to wholehearted devotion to Jesus in preparation for the Lord’s return.
+The Holy Spirit is awakening and inviting teenagers worldwide to engage with Him through prayer, a loving relationship with Him, wholehearted worship, and obedience in wholehearted devotion to Jesus in preparation for His return.

 The Church must apprehend the Lord’s inter-generational mandate in Malachi 4:6—turning the hearts of the fathers back to the children, and the hearts of the children back to the fathers.
 We have a responsibility to equip teens to take their place of leadership in the youth of the prayer movement.